clairemerriman/MATH4573/README.md

 ## Spring 2021

 Switched to _Elementary Number Theory_ by Gareth A. Jones and J. Mary Jones.
-Notes mix presentation from Jones \& Jones with the prentation from 2020.
+Notes mix presentation from Jones \& Jones with the presentation from 2020.

 Spring 2021 notes are complete, although the SemesterNotesSP2021.tex might be having compile issues.

 # MAT 255

 Number theory course at Davidson College which can also serve as introduction to proofs.
-Continuing to interate on the notes from the previous 4 years (Spring 2022 OSU and Spring 2023 Davidson not included in respository).
+Continuing to iterate on the notes from the previous 4 years (Spring 2022 OSU and Spring 2023 Davidson not included in repository).

 Using _Elementary Number Theory_ by James K. Strayer as the official textbook, with [An Introduction to Proof via Inquiry-Based Learning](https://danaernst.com/IBL-IntroToProof/pretext/appendix_elements_of_style.html) by Dana C. Ernst for the Introduction to proofs.